-Whether you're an aspiring amateur baker or kneading pizza dough by hand has started to get old for you, a proper quality stand mixer is a classic piece of kitchen kit.
+(Pocket-lint) - Whether you're an aspiring amateur baker or kneading pizza dough by hand has started to get old for you, a quality stand mixer is an essential piece of kitchen kit.

-We've taken a hard look at the best mixers on the market right now, so that you don't have to, and boiled them down to a great shortlist of options for you to pick from.
+We've taken a hard look at the best mixers on the market right now so that you don't have to, and we've whittled them down to a great shortlist of options for you to pick from.
 Take a look, below.

-Our guide to the best kitchen stand mixers to buy today
+Best kitchen stand mixers to buy right now

 If you're anything like us, chances are that when you envisage a kitchen mixer in your head, you're imagining something very similar to KitchenAid's classic Artisan mixer.
 It's a design that's fully earned the label "iconic", and a range of colours can give it a retro look or a more modern, sleek tone like the matte black option above.